00-Evan/00-Evan.github.io/_pages/home.md

   width: 1260px

 blog_feature:
+  - image_path: assets/images/2022/2022-02-02/header.png
+    title: "ShatteredPD will be at Steam Next Fest!"
+    excerpt: "Shattered Pixel Dungeon will be participating in Steam Next Fest, running from Feburary 21st to 28th!"
+    url: "/blog/shatteredpd-will-be-at-steam-next-fest.html"
+    btn_label: "Read More"
+    btn_class: "btn--primary"
   - image_path: /assets/images/2022/2022-01-09/header.png
     title: "Shattered Pixel Dungeon in 2022"
     excerpt: "Just as with previous years, I'm writing a blog post at the start of 2022 to summarize my longer-term plans for Shattered Pixel Dungeon!"